-To visualize and process recordings of the PowerView4 on a PC, export the desired recordings to a USB flash drive (see section Recordings on page 63).
+To visualize and process recordings of the PowerView4 on the PC, export the desired recordings to a USB flash drive (see section Recordings on page 66).

-If the SDHC card requires mandatory replacement (e.g. due to a defect), contact your MOTORTECH contact person (see section Customer Service Information on page 142).
+If the SDHC card requires mandatory replacement (e.g. due to a defect), contact your MOTORTECH contact person (see Customer Service Information on page 144).